Friday, February 13, 2009

 Out of curiosity last night I procured some Kava Kava root from the Wedge Natural Foods co-op here in my neighborhood in Minneapolis.
 I had been reading about Kava lately and wanted to try it out; as a potter I am always interested in trying any kind of beverage, especially traditional ones.
 Kava is a plant related to black pepper from Polynesia that's root is used to make a yellow muddy drink with reportedly relaxing effects.
 It is traditionaly drank at night as a social drink.
 It has been used there for thousands of years as a medicinal herb and ceremonial beverage.

 Here's how to prepare it.
 I bought about 1/10 of a pound of Kava root.
 Ground it in my coffee grinder into a fine powder.
 In the blender with 2 cups of filtered water I added the approximate 4 Tablespoons of Kava powder to 16 oz (2 cups) of water.
 I blended this concoction for about 3 minutes.
+I poured this mixture into a big mixing bowl lined with cheese cloth and squeezed the liquid through the cheesecloth into the bowl. discard the pulp, transfer the liquid into a glass.
+I chilled the mixture in the fridge for half an hour.
+Let me tell you.
+It tasted really earthy and pretty bad to be honest.

 It made my mouth numb, like Novocaine.
 After half an hour I felt a little relaxed, not sure if it was the Kava or if I was just tired... after another half hour I was in bed.
 I had some pretty vivid dreams and woke up feeling pretty relaxed.
 Not sure if any of this actually had to do with the Kava... but I think I'll try it again and document my experience in more detail!